Chris-Schnaufer/agol2mysql/data_xfer_excel_details.md

 ## Parameters
 More information on each of the paramters follows in the table below.

-Run the following command to see all the options with any default values.
+Run the following command to see all the options along with any default values.

 ```bash
 ./data_xfer_excel.py -help